 Stockholders are requested to complete, sign, date and promptly return the enclosed Proxy Card in the enclosed envelope.
 Proxy Cards which are not revoked will be voted at the Meeting in accordance with instructions contained therein.
-If a Proxy Card is signed and returned without instructions, the shares will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1); and FOR the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013 (Proposal 2).
+If a Proxy Card is signed and returned without instructions, the shares will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1); FOR the approval of the advisory resolution on executive compensation (Proposal 2); and FOR the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014 (Proposal 3).